Gag bit

 "Elevator" gag bit.
 The top rein has a snaffle effect, the bottom a gag effect.

 The gag bit is a type of bit for a horse with sliding cheekpieces of rolled leather or chord that run through the bit rings, providing leverage that pulls the bit up into the corners of the horse's mouth.
-It is considered a severe bit used to provide more braking power.
+It is considered a severe bit, often used to provide more braking power.
 Some styles of gag bit are integral to a special bridle, known as a gag bridle; others are used with a standard bridle.
-Inside the horse's mouth, the gag bit may be jointed like a snaffle bit or smooth like a Mullen mouth bit.
+Inside the horse's mouth, the gag bit may be any type of mouthpiece, though a mullen-mouth (straight-bar) mouthpiece is considered kindest.
+There are also faux gags, which have a similar action and have shanks rather than rope or cord.

 Usage

 The gag bit works on the horse's lips and poll simultaneously.
-The pressure on the lips tends to make the horse raise its head, which is useful for a horse that tends to lean on the bit.
-Gag bits are used mainly for horses that are strong pullers or for horses that need retraining.
+The pressure on the lips tends to make the horse raise its head, which may cause it to work in a hollow frame or jump "flat".
+Gags also utilize poll pressure, which is primarily a head-lowering action.
+Combined with the head-raising action of the lip pressure, this gives the horse conflicting signals, making the gag a controversial choice.

+Gag bits are used mainly on horses that are strong pullers, for horses who "bore down against the riders hand", and sometimes for horses who work "on the forehand".
 Gag bits are most commonly seen in polo, eventing (especially for cross-country), show jumping, and hacking, mainly for increased control at times where a horse may be excited or try to run off with the rider.

-They can also be used to help elevate a horse that is heavy on its front end.
+A "stronger" bit uses a lot more concentrated pressure than a regular snaffle or a bitless bridle, so they must only be used by riders with gentle, steady hands, or the horses mouth will be pulled on unnecessarily, which can cause a lot of pain and confusion.
+Critics of the bit note that a rider's soft hands do not change the mechanics of a gag, and argue that a leverage bit may be a more ethical option.

-They are not permitted at any level of dressage (only snaffles are permitted in dressage), since dressage riders are trying to get the horse to come down onto the bit, and want to encourage the horse to accept contact.
-Additionally, the horse is supposed to be completely submissive in dressage, and a gag bit gives the impression that it is not.
-Gags are also never seen in the hunter arena, again because riders wish to portray that the horse is an easy ride, and because the ideal is a long, relaxed frame with the neck stretched out, rather than a high neck.
+They are not permitted at any level of dressage (only snaffles or double bridles are permitted in dressage), since dressage riders are trying to get the horse to come down onto the bit, and want to encourage the horse to accept contact.
+Additionally, the horse is supposed appear in harmony with the rider in dressage, and a gag bit gives the impression that it is not.
+Gags are also never seen in the hunter arena, again because riders wish to portray that the horse is an easy ride, and because the ideal is a long, relaxed frame with the neck stretched out, rather than a high neck and hollow back.